juice-MyWorld/hello-world/README.md

-I am just using this to test
+I removed the orginal line
 Lets make this change to see what I remember